-The Council will shortly be moving to a new software system for case management across the planning service.
-As a result of this move, our officers will be working with limited access to records, and some communications and decisions will be impacted between 31 July and 13 August 2025.
+The Council has now moved to a new software system for case management across the planning service.
+Our officers have been working with limited access to records, and some communications and decisions have been impacted during downtime prior to the system going live.
+The downtime began on 31 July 2025.

 We appreciate your patience during this period and apologise for any inconvenience that may be caused.